Preduals and complementation of spaces of bounded linear operators: Abstract

 For Banach spaces $X$ and $Y$, we establish a natural bijection between preduals of $Y$ and preduals of $\Bdd(X,Y)$ that respect the right $\Bdd(X)$-module structure.
 If $X$ is reflexive, it follows that there is a unique predual making $\Bdd(X)$ into a dual Banach algebra.
 This removes the condition that $X$ have the approximation property in a result of Daws.

-We further establish a natural bijection between projections that complement $Y$ in its bidual and projections that complement $\Bdd(X,Y)$ in its bidual as a right $\Bdd(X)$-module.
+We further establish a natural bijection between projections that complement $Y$ in its bidual and $\Bdd(X)$-linear projections that complement $\Bdd(X,Y)$ in its bidual.
 It follows that $Y$ is complemented in its bidual if and only if $\Bdd(X,Y)$ is (either as a module or as a Banach space).

 Our results are new even in the well-studied case of isometric preduals.